Ben90001/IAP-Coding_for_Interviews/README.md

     Where the goal is to return the longest palindromic substring of a given input string.
     Constraints: `0 <= n <= 1000` for n being the size of s.
 If there exists multiple palindromic substrings with maximum size any is correct.

 ### My Implementations
-My own implementations can be found in the `providedSolutions.cc` file.
+My own implementations can be found in the `providedSolutions` directory.